Have problems with PostgreSQL? Try using Hive!

 In between I even tried download the MySQL JDBC driver (no, I don’t want to sign in with my Oracle account), but it had the same problem.

-hive is actually a shell script which loads another shell script which loads a bunch of other shell scripts, which eventually starts java.
-After randomly poking around I determined that if I did
+which loads a bunch of other shell scripts, which eventually starts

 export HIVE_AUX_JARS_PATH=/usr/share/java/